 Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 The growth of the procedural sedation market in the U.S. has been driven for many years by the increase in medical interventions requiring procedural sedation, such as colonoscopies, as well as an increase in general demand for preventive screenings.
-According to iData Research, which examines historical trends and creates procedure forecasts in the U.S. drawing from an extensive collection of national- and state-level procedure databases, 26.7 million colonoscopy and endoscopy claims were reported in 2015 in the U.S., and the number is expected to grow at an average rate of 2.6% annually through 2020.
-PAION estimates that 75% of the colonoscopies and endoscopies claimed were conducted in an out-patient setting.
+According to iData Research, which examines historical trends and creates procedure forecasts in the U.S. drawing from an extensive collection of national- and state-level procedure databases, 26.7 million colonoscopy and endoscopy claims were reported in the U.S. in 2015.
+PAION estimates that 75% of the colonoscopies and endoscopies are conducted in an out-patient setting.

-PAION expects that remimazolam, subject to FDA approval with a safety labeling comparable to that of midazolam, could benefit from the pending changes in payment policies.
-Provided that it could be administered under the supervision of a proceduralist, remimazolam would be able to offer a competitive alternative to midazolam.
+PAION expects that remimazolam, subject to FDA approval with a safety labeling comparable to that of midazolam, would be able to offer a competitive alternative to midazolam.
 This is based on its enhanced efficiency profile compared to midazolam.

-In the EU, based on its own projections for procedural sedation, PAION currently estimates an annual peak sales potential of approx. EUR 75 million.
+In the EU, based on its own projections for procedural sedation, PAION currently estimates an annual peak sales potential of approx. EUR 50 million to approx. EUR 75 million.
 In contrast to the U.S. market which has a large freestanding ambulatory surgery healthcare infrastructure, procedural sedation in Europe is mainly a hospital-based activity where anesthesiologists have the overall responsibility for the sedation of patients.
 This entails a high potential for synergies with the planned commercialization of remimazolam for use in general anesthesia.

 Liu, H. et al. (2012): Utilization of Anesthesia Services During Outpatient Endoscopies and Colonoscopies and Associated Spending in 2003-2009, The Journal of the American Medical Association, 2012 307(11):1178-1184; Al-Awabdy, B. and Wilcox, C.M.
 (2013): Use of anesthesia on the rise in gastrointestinal endoscopy, World Journal of Gastrointestinal Endoscopy, January 2013 5(1): 1-5.